 It is important for the pharma manufacturers to monitor the huge amount of data generated across its different functions from the operational point of view.
 For ex: business areas such as supply chain, production levels, product qualities, operational costs, employee productivity, etc., need to be tracked to ensure resources are used effectively.

-An ERP solution for pharmaceutical industry, which comes equipped with the business intelligence capabilities, provides pharmaceutical companies with in-depth analytical reports, which offer valuable insights that allow them to operate more efficiently, optimize their competitive edge, and increase revenue.
+Pharma ERP, which comes equipped with the business intelligence capabilities, provides pharmaceutical companies with in-depth analytical reports, which offer valuable insights that allow them to operate more efficiently, optimize their competitive edge, and increase revenue.
 It also allows them to track the expenses and keep the costs down.

 Financial data is an integral part of any business, and pharma manufacturing businesses are no different.
 It is one of their most important goals to make more money, and better manage the money they already have by closely monitoring it to know where it goes and what result it brings.